Skip to content

 }

-Types: string, integer, boolean, enum.
+Types: string, integer, number, float, boolean, enum.

 The optional help field provides a description shown in the Driver Builder UI and available to the AI assistant.